michielvha/chart-fetcher/readme.md

-# ChartFetch
+# Chart Fetcher

-The `chartfetch` Go application is a solution designed to address a limitation in our GitOps workflow, which utilizes **ArgoCD** and **Kustomize**.
+The `chart-fetcher` Go application is a solution designed to address a limitation in **Kustomize** based GitOps workflows.

-Our challenge lies in pulling Helm charts from an authenticated registry (Jfrog), as ArgoCD's Kustomize plugin does not support chart retrieval from registries requiring authentication.
-To bridge this gap, `chartfetch` acts as an intermediary application capable of:
+The challenge lies in pulling Helm charts from an authenticated registry, as Kustomize's helm plugin does not support chart retrieval from registries requiring authentication.
+To bridge this gap, `chart-fetcher` acts as an intermediary application capable of:
 - Authenticating with both legacy and OCI-compliant Helm registries.
-- Pulling Helm charts and making them accessible for seamless integration into the GitOps workflow.
+- Pulling Helm charts and making them accessible.

-This application is designed to run alongside a web server, serving as a reliable and scalable solution to facilitate Helm chart management in complex, authenticated environments.
+This application is designed to run alongside a web server, serving as a reliable and scalable solution to facilitate Helm chart management in authenticated environments.

+> [!NOTE]
+> This is certainly not the most advanced helm client implementation and it does not aim to be.
+The purpose of this binary is to be easy and straight forward to use, capable of being easily integrated into a `chart-proxy` kubernetes deployment.

 ### Example Run Scenarios